Robert Stone (wrestler): Return to WWE (2019–present)

+Return to TNA (2025)

+On the May 1st episode of Impact!, Stone returned to TNA with the debuting Victoria Crawford where he interrupted and informs Santino Marella that his actions as the company's director of authority were under review and in turn, Stone claimed that he and Crawford were now both deputy directors of authority and that Crawford would challenge Masha Slamovich for the TNA Knockouts World Championship at Under Siege which was made official following the segment.

 Other media

 On November 10, 2012, Strauss, along with several other TNA workers, was featured in an episode of MTV's Made.

 In 2014, Strauss and former TNA Knockout Brooke Adams participated in the 25th season of The Amazing Race.
 They survived until the middle part of the final leg of the race, where they were the eighth team to be eliminated and placed fourth.

 Strauss participated in The Titan Games: Trials 2 (Season 1, Episode 3), that aired on January 10.
 He was defeated, in the first round by Bridger Buckley, in the event: Hammering Ram.

 Personal life

-In 2011, Strauss married his longtime girlfriend Tara Sue Gally, but they got divorced in 2013.
-He later reconciled with Gally and the couple remarried in 2015.
-Together, they have twin sons, Carter Stone and Cash Steven (born 2016).
+In 2011, Strauss married his longtime girlfriend Tara Sue Gally, until their divorce in 2013.
+Strauss and Gally remarried in 2015.
+Together, they have twin sons (born 2016).